nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `unmarklesson 2` marks the 2nd lesson as not completed.
+* `unmarklesson 2` marks the 2nd lesson in your lesson list as not completed.

 ### Marking a student as present for a lesson : `markstudent`